WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 Marsha has the same technical needs for bootstrapping an identity as those explained in the previous use cases.
-The unique challenge here is in handling existing "toxic" components of Marsha's existing identity: her traffickers may have access to a slew of physical and digital credentials, which may also link to friends or family.
+The unique challenge here is in handling existing "toxic" components of Marsha's existing identity: her traffickers may have access to many physical and digital credentials, which may also link to friends or family.
 Marsha might want to reconnect with people or obtain access to stores of value in existing accounts without risking further harm.

-The main government or aid agency also has needs of its own.
+The main government or aid agency also has requirements of its own.
 It needs Marsha to establish core attributes of identity and to submit repeated proofs of that identity and (changing) status for compliance purposes, so that it can account for the aid provided.
 However, when Marsha finally leaves the safe house and resumes independent life, she must be sure that her private information leaves with her.

-These needs can be outlined as follows:
+These requirements can be summarized as follows:

 * A protocol for establishing a set of "core" initial attributes.
 * Data storage at a completely independent location that has robust protection